huynguy-db/arcion-docs/content/docs/references/filter-reference.md

 <dt><code>allow-update-any</code> <i>[v20.05.12.3]</i></dt>
 <dd>
-This option is relevant for realtime (CDC-based) replication.
+This option applies to realtime (CDC-based) replication.
 It contains a list of columns.
 Replicant publishes update operations on this table only if <em>any</em> of the columns you specify here have been modified.
 Replicant looks for modifications in the UPDATE logs it receives from the source system.
 </dd>

 <dt><code>allow-update-all</code> <i>[v20.05.12.3]</i></dt>
 <dd>
-This option is relevant for realtime (CDC-based) replication.
+This option applies to realtime (CDC-based) replication.
 It contains a list of columns.
 Replicant publishes update operations on this table only if <em>all</em> of the columns you specify here have been modified.
 Replicant looks for modifications in the UPDATE logs it receives from the source system.
 </dd>

 </dl>